MocanuPaulC/QuantumComputing/articles/quantum-intro/quantum_intro.md

 Additionally, entanglement enhances quantum error correction, providing a way to protect quantum information from the effects of decoherence and other errors, which is vital for the development of reliable quantum computers.

+### Decoherence: The Enemy
+Decoherence is a critical obstacle in quantum computing, stemming from unwanted interactions between qubits and their environment.
+These interactions cause qubits to lose their quantum properties, such as superposition and entanglement, reducing them to classical states.
+Essentially, decoherence disrupts the delicate quantum states that are crucial for quantum computations, leading to errors and loss of information.

+Overcoming this challenge is vital for the development of effective quantum computers, necessitating advanced techniques for isolating qubits from environmental interference and devising robust error correction methods.

 ### Quantum Gates: The Building Blocks of Quantum Computing